mikimn/shabak-challenge-2021/src/nlp/README.md

 </div>

 There are symbols in the middle of the logo! not only that but they are Arabic letters that makes the word البقرة (Al-Baqarah) which translated to "the cow".
+A quick Google search brings us to the Al-Baqarah Surah, a collection of 286 verses from the Quran.
+We interpret the hint to mean that in fact, we are to find the line (verse) number from this particular Surah, that caused the embedding.
+This makes sense, since the model which was used is `bert-base-multilingual-uncased`, which among other languages, is also pre-trained on Arabic.